ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 #### Exercise 2

-Test different search string and different variants of search annotations (e.g. threshold value) to see the effect of these annotations.
-Which of the UI adaptation features (e.g. adding and removing result columns or reordering of columns) do still work?
+Try testing different search strings and search annotation variants (e.g., threshold value) to see their effects.
+Also, check which UI adaptation features, such as adding or removing result columns or reordering columns, still work.

 ### Adding Object Page Annotations

-The current version of the app already allows to navigate to the details of a review.
-However, the object page (i.e. the page displaying the details) is currently completely empty.
-In the next step annotations are used to add information to the object page.
+Although the current version of the app allows users to navigate to the details of a review, the object page (i.e., the page that displays the details) is currently empty.
+In the next step, annotations are used to add information to the object page.

 The `@UI.headerInfo.typeName` and `@UI.headerInfo.typeNamePlural` annotations can be used to add a title to the result table and the object page.